Against the Stepmother for Poisoning

 "Against the Stepmother for Poisoning" (Φαρμακείας κατὰ τῆς μητρυιᾶς) is one of fifteen extant speeches by the Athenian orator Antiphon.
 It is a speech for the prosecution in the case of a woman accused by her stepson of arranging for the murder of his father, her husband.
+The speech for the defence, apparently made by the sons of the accused woman, does not survive.

-The speech does not provide any evidence for the claims made by the prosecution, but instead attempts to appeal to the emotions of the jurors.
+The speech does not provide any evidence for the claims made by the prosecution, but instead attempts to appeal to the emotions of the jurors, drawing a parallel between the stepmother's alleged plot and Clytemnestra's murder of Agamemnon in Greek mythology.
 As with most surviving legal speeches from classical Athens, the outcome of the case is unknown.
+Scholars generally consider the stepson's case to be weak, though some such as Michael Gagarin have argued that the speech might still have resulted in a successful prosecution.

 Background

 The speech was given as part of a trial of a woman for killing her husband some years previously.
 The husband had visited his friend Philoneus and had dinner with him; both had died, Philoneus at dinner and the husband twenty days later.
 Philoneus' mistress was tortured and executed for murder.
 After Philoneus' friend's son reached adulthood, he prosecuted his stepmother for his father's death; "Against the Stepmother" is a speech for the prosecution from this trial.
 The defence was conducted by the litigant's half-brother, the son of the woman on trial.

 The charge brought against the stepmother was probably homicide (φόνος, phónos).
 If it was, the case would have been tried at the Areopagus, which dealt with murder cases, including deaths caused by phármaka (φάρμακα, "drugs").
 Alternatively, it may have been boúleusis (βούλευσις, "planning") of homicide, in which case it would have been tried at the Palladion.

 The exact date of the speech is uncertain, though it is likely to have been composed in the final decade of Antiphon's life (421–411 BC).
 K.J.
 Dover suggests that "Against the Stepmother" was produced after what is now known as Antiphon's sixth speech, but before the fifth.
 Therefore, Dover dates the speech to between 419 and 414 BC.
 Other scholars consider that "Against the Stepmother" was the earliest of Antiphon's surviving speeches, with Michael Edwards arguing that the speech dates to some time before 421.